This is the all-in-one roundup reviewing every Avast One consumer security solution for 2023. On this page, after the intro, you’ll find

-Sounds good, and sure enough Avast correctly added our main user folders to its Protected list.
+Sounds good, and sure enough, Avast correctly added the main user folders to its Protected list.
 It wasn't so smart at detecting others, though, missing folders containing thousands of documents.

 That's a problem, especially as there's no sign of any issue.
 Avast One doesn't tell you it's running this document search, and unless you happen to click the Ransomware Shield option, choose 'View protected folders' and browse the list, you might never realize Avast has missed something.

 If you happen to find the option, though, it's easy enough to understand.
-We spotted the problem, and added our extra data folders manually in just a few seconds.
+I spotted the problem and added my extra data folders manually in just a few seconds.

-Shield fully activated; we ran our ransomware simulator again.
-This time Avast One raised an alert as soon as it accessed a file, we chose the Block option, and it wasn't able to touch anything on our system.
+Shield fully activated; I ran my ransomware simulator again.
+This time Avast One raised an alert as soon as it accessed a file, I chose the Block option, and it wasn't able to touch anything on my system.

-Once we did, Avast raised an alert as soon as our ransomware simulator or other untrusted apps attempted to access the files, and they weren't able to do so until we gave permission.
+Once I did, Avast raised an alert as soon as my ransomware simulator or other untrusted apps attempted to access the files, and they weren't able to do so until I gave permission.

-This isn't a substitute for correctly recognizing malware in the first place (our ransomware wasn't able to encrypt any documents, but Avast didn't recognize it as a serious threat and allowed it to continue running.)
-Still, it's a useful extra layer of protection which could work with even the very latest threats.
-Just keep in mind that it's not a paid feature - you can get it for nothing in Avast One Essentials.
+This isn't a substitute for correctly recognizing malware in the first place (my test ransomware wasn't able to encrypt any documents, but Avast didn't recognize it as a serious threat and allowed it to continue running.)
+Still, it's a useful extra layer of protection that could work with even the very latest threats.
+Just keep in mind that it's not a paid feature - you can get it for nothing in Avast One Essential.